Christoph Godderidge, VP Mobile

 So why all the text?

 Instead of telling us what your business is doing and how you are reacting, show it to us, your mobile users.
-Do an Instagram story of how you have improvised your fulfilment centre, your support staff having a virtual team huddle, and so on.
+Do an Instagram story of how you have improvised your fulfillment centre, your support staff having a virtual team huddle, and so on.
 Mobile is our most personal device, so encourage people to react, engage and, especially, to be emotionally connected.

 3. Use the right messaging canvas